Skip to content

 )

-# Auto-resolve best version
+# Automatically resolve the best version

 result = vr.resolve("create_sphere", "maya", "^1.0.0")